 Deploy, Test, and Undeploy Message Flows

-Partner Manager dynamically validates the message flow configuration elements for completeness and displays a green checkmark next to each of the message flow building blocks as they are completed and validated.
+Partner Manager dynamically validates the message flow configuration elements for completeness and, as they are completed and validated, displays a green checkmark next to each of the message flow building blocks.

-After the message flow is completed and validated, you are ready to deploy and test it.
+After the message flow is completed and validated, you are ready to deploy and test.